Overview

 The second of these two approaches is useful if you have more than two terms in the model.
 If you put asterisks between all variables in your model, as in the first approach, you will get a model with every possible combination of interactions (including higher-order interactions) between your explanatory variables.
 This quickly leads to very complex models with increasing numbers of explanatory variables.

-Looking at the model summary and P values, it doesn’t look as though the interaction between power and number of cylinders if very helpful in explaining the fuel efficiency of cars (we will return to this in the next session).
+Looking at the model summary and P values, it doesn’t look as though the interaction between land use and surrounding natural habitat has a significant effect on beetle abundance (but we will return to this in the next session).

 Interpreting Model Coefficients

 The principle is the same for the coefficient tables produced by analysis of covariance models as those produced by simple ANOVAs or linear regressions.
 For additive models, interpreting the model coefficients is relatively straightforward.
 We just have a mix of slope coefficients for continuous variables (as in linear regression), and difference coefficients for grouping variables (as in analysis of variance).
-The intercept now refers to the value of the response variable when continuous variables have a value of zero and for reference groupings (in this case, cars with 4 cylinders).
+The intercept now refers to the value of the response variable when continuous variables have a value of zero and for reference groupings (in this case, samples taken within locations where the land use is pasture).

 Things are a little more complicated for analyses of covariance where we have an interaction between variables.
 In the case of the interaction between a continuous and grouping variable (as in the model above), we now have individual slopes for the continuous variable for each group within the grouping variable.